Listen to this article

 Golden syrup is a popular ingredient for vegans who do not consider honey to be vegan-friendly.
 However, if you live outside of the UK or Australia, it can be hard to find this ingredient at the local grocery store.
 Fortunately, there are several golden syrup substitutes that you might already have in your cupboards.
-Finding appropriate golden syrup substitutes will keep your tasting great, even if you’re short on the ingredients!
+Finding appropriate golden syrup substitutes will help your taste great, even if you’re short on the ingredients!

 Golden syrup, also called light treacle, is a popular sugar beet cane or juice and is a byproduct of making sugar.
-It has a thick texture and viscosity that is similar to or maple syrup and is a light to medium color..
+It has a thick texture and viscosity that is similar to honey or maple syrup and is a light to medium color..
 It is made from refining

 Substitutes for Golden Syrup

 Corn syrup, either light or dark, is the best substitution for golden syrup.
 The consistency and taste are similar enough that it can be substituted at a one-to-one ratio, although corn syrup is a bit runnier.
-A specific type of corn syrup called high corn syrup is considered the best substitute that won’t change the flavor of the recipe.
+A specific type of corn syrup called high corn syrup is considered the best substitute and it won’t change the flavor of the recipe.

 Real maple syrup can be used to substitute for golden syrup, but the flavor of the recipe will be different.
 If possible, use Grade A maple syrup, which is lighter in color and flavor than Grade B. If you’re using a maple-flavored pancake syrup, these are usually mostly composed of corn syrup but will add a strong maple taste.